Zayn14/zsoyokulovacv.github.io/README.md

 - Math
 - Programming skills

+**Neuromatch Academy - Computational Neuroscience course** | 08.07.24-26.02.24
+As a curious being in a computational neuroscience course, I have been deeply engaged in exploring the complexities of the brain and its functions.
+My participation in the Neuromatch Academy has provided me with a solid foundation in computational neuroscience, equipping me with the skills to analyze and interpret neural data using advanced computational methods.
+I am passionate about integrating my knowledge of neuroscience with cutting-edge technology to contribute to understanding brain dynamics and neural computation.

 ## 🌋 Volunteering
 **Young Leader Development Project (YLDP)** | 2017-2018
  - Participated in organizing the events in YLDP